prthiaga/mcrouter-wiki/Features.md

 Mcrouter supports IPv6 hosts out of the box.
 To specify an IPv6 address in a pool server list, enclose the host in square brackets, i.e. on a dual-stacked host (both IPv6 and IPv4 interfaces) `"[::1]:5000"` is equivalent to `"127.0.0.1:5000"` or `"localhost:5000"`.

 ### SSL support
 Mcrouter supports SSL encryption of incoming and/or outgoing connections.
-See [[SSL options|Command line options#SSL]].
+See [[SSL options|Command line options#ssl]].
 This obviously needs support on the client that will talk to mcrouter and/or the destination (memcached).
 But note that two mcrouters set up in series can talk over SSL out of the box.

 ### Reliable delete stream
 Link from Stats files about spooling goes here.